henninghall/react-native-date-picker/README.md

 ## Sponsors

-Thanks to our sponsors 🩷
+Thanks to the sponsors 🩷

 <table border="1">
   <tr align="center">